oscarqjh/latex-starter/README.md

   1. Create a new project on Overleaf and choose "Upload Project".
   2. Upload the contents of `template` folder (all `.tex`, `.cls`, `.bib`, and `assets/` files).
 Overleaf will compile the project online.

-## Available templates

-- `simple1` — see `templates/simple1/README.md` for features, files, options, and usage.

 ## Example

 - See `/template/paper.tex` for a complete example with template content that you can replace with your own research.